Mojganx/assessment/README.md

+The purpose of this app was to help the teachers at Codaisseur to evaluate students based on their performance in class.
+As a user (teacher), a button “ASK A QUESTION” can be clicked.
+It shows the name and picture of a random student to ask a question.
+Not entirely random though: RED students get 50% of the questions YELLOW students 30%, and GREEN students 20%.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>